-Welcome to my art blog.
-I am an artist and art teacher and you can follow my art lessons here as I give instructions and free advice on how to paint in oils.
-I sell instructional ebooks on my website (www.howtooilpaint.info) I hope you enjoy perusing my posts and feel free to comment or ask questions.
+Welcome to my art blog on How To Oil Paint.
+I am an artist/art teacher and you can follow my art lessons here as I give instructions and free advice on how to paint in oils.
+I also sell Kindle Ebooks written for both beginners and intermediate artists.
+Visit my website (www.howtooilpaint.info) where, with my fellow artist Jo, we give more great tips on how to paint with oils.
+I hope you enjoy perusing my posts.